Call for a Health Service Ombudsman for England

 This volume of work and the anxieties expressed support the call for a dedicated health ombudsman service.

-Posted on November 1, 2014, in Civil servants, Democracy undermined, Health and tagged Dame Julie Mellor, health ombudsman, NHS, Parliamentary and Health Services Ombudsman., The National Health Action Party, The Socialist Health Association.
+Posted on November 1, 2014, in Democracy undermined, Health and tagged Dame Julie Mellor, health ombudsman, NHS, Parliamentary and Health Services Ombudsman., The National Health Action Party, The Socialist Health Association.
 Bookmark the permalink.
 Leave a comment.